rymaju/Beanify/README.md

 Run beanify.py in a directory with a .txt file of what you want to beanify, the program will later prompt you for the input file and output file as input().

 Included are .txt examples downloaded from online sources.
 To add your own text, just create a .txt file with your own literature/play/poem.
+(You might find books at https://www.gutenberg.org/browse/scores/top)

 Example:
 ~~~~